wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 <br/>
 <br/>

-- Publish your workflow by clicking on **SAVE** and **MAKE LIVE**.
+- Publish your workflow by clicking **SAVE** and **MAKE LIVE**.

-- Make sure that the agent is in **IDLE** state in the Agent Desktop.
+- The goal is to get several emails in queue.
+Make sure that the agent is in **IDLE** state in the Agent Desktop.

-- Go to your personal email account or ask the proktor to send 2 emails with different subject to the configured email address.
+- Go to your personal email account or ask the proctor to send 2 emails with different subjects to the configured email address.

 - Wait for 1 minute and check the auto response, you should see your PIQ.

 ## Step 4.
 Enhancing Routing based on a Subject
 In this task, you will be checking the **Subject** for **Cisco Live** text.
 If it is not there, the task will be closed with the auto-reply message "There is no Cisco Live text in your subject".
 The branch node allows you to split your flow based on conditional statements without the need to write any custom code.
 You can configure multiple branches within a single node.
 The node uses a top-down sequential approach to evaluate the conditions.
-The supported conditions are:
+The supported conditions are:\
-    - Equals
+    - Equals\
-    - Not equals
+    - Not equals\
-    - Less than
+    - Less than\
-    - Greater than
+    - Greater than\
-    - Less than or equals
+    - Less than or equals\
-    - Greater than or equals
+    - Greater than or equals\
-    - Regular expression (RegEx)
+    - Regular expression (RegEx)\
-    - Equals ignore case
+    - Equals ignore case\
-    - Contains
+    - Contains\
-    - Contains ignore case
+    - Contains ignore case\
-    - In
+    - In\
-    - Not in
+    - Not in\
-    - Starts with
+    - Starts with\
-    - Ends with
+    - Ends with\
-    - Between
+    - Between\

 - Click on **EDIT** button in the upper right corner.